stapi-spec/stapi-spec/spec/order/README.md

 This document explains the structure of a STAT Order request which is used for finding opportunities and placing orders.

-Ordering with losely defined order values will give the provider more freedom to schedule.
-Define the values strict to increase the chance of the prefered capture moment.
+Ordering with loosely defined order values will give the provider more freedom to schedule.
+Define the values strictly to increase the chance of the preferred capture moment.

 # Order Spec